JGI-Bioinformatics/jaws/test/integration/README.md

 than run such a monitoring, logging and entering the shell of an already running instance (`apptainer shell`).
 For more information, consult the Apptainer [documentation](https://apptainer.org/docs/user/main/running_services.html#instances-running-services).

+### Checking image_version.yml to confirm deployment
+The image_version.yml file is used to ensure that the code inside the container matches our expectation on what is deployed in the container.
+This is located at `/usr/app`.
+To enter a container, you will want to run the `apptainer shell` command.
+For examples on how to use this look at the `apptainer shell` [documenation](https://apptainer.org/docs/user/main/cli/apptainer_shell.html).

 ### Shim Scripts
 #### Apptainer Run Shim
 The shim is used for initiation services using `apptainer run` on Tahoma and LRC: